-2 VARIATION AND CHANGE IN PREPOSITIONS ELSEWHERE IN ENGLISH Variation and change in prepositions has been attested elsewhere in English.
-The based on/off variable is reminiscent of variation in the complement of different, for which from, than, and to are all attested, with geographical and social conditioning of their use (Iyeiri, Yaguchi & Okabe 2004; Mair 2007).
-Behrens & Mercer (2007), Behrens (2014), and Schlüter (2022) give additional examples of preposition variation in fixed expressions in English, some of which can be observed in the writing of contemporary native American English speakers - such as have concerns on (standardly about) and look forward for (standardly to) - and others of which show regional variation - such as chat with, which skews North American, versus chat 87 to, which skews British.
-We know of only one instance of prepositional variation 88 which may be showing the kind of rapid change observed for base, and it is very 89 lexically restricted: the emergence of on accident as a competitor to by accident, 90 which is rapidly increasing in apparent time (Barratt 2006).
-91 The off variant of our variable is implicated in another case of prepositional 92 variation: the variable presence of of after off.
-This variation is fairly widespread in English, appearing not just with off (e.g. get off (of) the bus, the islands off (of) the coast), but also with other prepositions and words that take of-headed complements: out (of) the window, all (of) the children, not that big (of) a deal (Estling 1999, 2000; Nylund & Seals 2010; Vartiainen & Höglund 2020).
-This variation between of and $\varnothing$ shows social and geographical conditioning, though the specifics depend on the particular construction: for instance, after off, the use of of is deemed non-standard and prescribed against in formal writing (Vartiainen & Höglund 2020), while after out, of is favored in formal written language (Estling 1999).
+Variation and change in prepositions has been attested elsewhere in English.
+The based on/off variable is reminiscent of variation in the complement of different, for which from, than and to are all attested, with geographical and social conditioning of their use (Iyeiri, Yaguchi & Okabe 2004; Mair 2007).
+Behrens & Mercer (2007), Behrens (2014) and Schlüter (2022) give additional examples of preposition variation in fixed expressions in English, some of which can be observed in the writing of contemporary native American English speakers - such as have concerns on (standardly about) and look forward for (standardly to) - and others of which show regional variation - such as chat with, which skews North American, versus chat to, which skews British.
+We know of only one instance of prepositional variation which may be showing the kind of rapid change observed for base, and it is very lexically restricted: the emergence of on accident as a competitor to by accident, which is rapidly increasing in apparent time (Barratt 2006).

+The off variant is implicated in another case of prepositional variation: the variable presence of of after off.
+This variation is fairly widespread in English, appearing not just with off (e.g. get off (of) the bus, the islands off (of) the coast), but also with other prepositions and words that may take of-headed complements: out (of) the window, all (of) the children, not that big (of) a deal (Estling 1999, 2000; Nylund & Seals 2010; Vartiainen & Höglund 2020).
+This variation between of and $\emptyset$ shows social and geographical conditioning, though the specifics depend on the particular construction: for instance, after off, the use of of is deemed non-standard and prescribed against in formal writing (Vartiainen & Höglund 2020), while after out, of is favored in formal written language (Estling 1999).
 We do not speculate on the social correlates or diachronic trajectory of the of variant in the based off construction, instead grouping together off and off of variants.